CBrown19/yahoo-fantasy-sheets/README.md

 <h3>Step one</h3>

-Rename any existing sheets named "League Data", "Draft Results", "Player Data" and "Teams", since these will be cleared by the script.
+Rename any existing sheets named "League Data", "Draft Results", "Player Data" "Teams" and "Log", since these will be cleared/overwritten by the script.

 <h3>Step two</h3>